Implicit State Estimation via Video Replanning: Experiment

 The replanning efficiency of all methods is presented in \Cref{tab:mw_bench_envs}.
 Our method and its variants consistently outperform baselines in video planning (AVDC), imitation learning (BC), and offline RL (CQL).
 AVDC performs better than BC and CQL in terms of trial efficiency, demonstrating the benefits of video-based planning.
 BC and CQL struggle significantly on these tasks and often fail to complete them, frequently repeating similar predictions—suggesting overfitting or limited flexibility.
 Overall, our approach achieves the strongest performance, showing its broad applicability across both discrete and continuous parameter settings.

 \textbf{Our variants.} Among the variations of our method, using the Rejection Module (Ours) alone to generate state embeddings achieves the best overall performance.
-In contrast, the refinement process introduced in \Cref{sec:method:planner} alone, Ours (Refine), yields similar or slightly worse performance but does not assume data availability at test time, \ie do not require access to the dataset used to train the diffusion model.
+In contrast, the refinement process introduced in \Cref{sec:method:planner} alone, Ours (Refine), yields similar or slightly worse performance but \emph{does not assume data availability at test time}, \ie do not require access to the dataset used to train the diffusion model.
 Additionally, its formulation as a learned model offers the potential for improved generalization.
-Finally, we show qualitative results for adaptations in \Cref{fig:qual}.

 \textbf{Video plan evaluation.} In \Cref{tab:cv-metrics-left}, we report the evaluations of video plans generated by the baseline (AVDC) and our methods with various context encoders $E$, including R3M~\cite{nair2022rm}, CLIP~\cite{radford2021learning}, and DINOv2~\cite{oquab2024dinov}.
 Our method produces significantly higher-quality videos compared to AVDC.
 Our method with DINOv2 outperforms its counterpart using R3M or CLIP, validating our design choices.